Development

 src/archive.rs owns the SQLite archive.
 It stores full ParsedCall rows, append-only limit snapshots, and per-source fingerprints in source_state.
 Calls are unique on (tool, dedup_key), so a changed source can be reparsed safely without duplicating historical calls.
 Source deletion never removes archive rows; once tokenuse has imported a call, it remains available even if the original tool history is later cleared.

 The source fingerprint hook defaults to file metadata for file-backed sources and recursive directory metadata for directory-backed sources.
+Sources are tagged as session or limit sources.
+Session sources must parse calls successfully before their fingerprint is advanced; limit sidecars must parse limit snapshots successfully before their fingerprint is advanced.
 When a source fingerprint has not changed, sync skips parsing it.
 When it changes, sync parses the source, inserts only new call keys, stores any new limit snapshots, and updates the fingerprint.

 The old JSON ingest cache is now legacy seed input only.
 New runs do not write ~/.cache/tokenuse/ingest-cache.json.